-- See SR22 Appendix 2 "Our sustainability and climate risk policy framework" subsection setting our standards including "Controversial activities where UBS will not do business" and "Areas of concern where UBS will only do business under stringent criteria".
-See SR22 Appendix 2 "Forests and biodiversity" subsection describing our view on deforestation and forest degradation.
-See our Asset Management Sustainability Exclusion policy for details about AM's exclusion approaches where we exclude individual companies or industries from a portfolio either because their activities - companies or industries from a portfolio, either because their activities do not meet certain ESG criteria, and/or they do not align with the client's values and/or UBS's.
+- See SR22 Appendix 2 "Our sustainability and climate risk policy framework" subsection setting our standards including "Controversial activities where UBS will not do business" and "Areas of concern where UBS will only do business under stringent criteria". - See SR22 Appendix 2 "Forests and biodiversity" subsection describing our view on deforestation and forest degradation. - See our Asset Management Sustainability Exclusion policy for details about AM's exclusion approaches where we exclude individual companies or industries from a portfolio, either because their activities do not meet certain ESG criteria, and/or they do not align with the client's values and/or UBS's.